 1. your title, name, date of birth, address, email address, telephone numbers, username, password and such other contact details as we require.
 This includes:

-a. information provided at the time that you subscribe to our weekly journal or any other marketing or promotional communications that we make available from time to time;
+a. information provided at the time that you subscribe to any newsletter or email or any other marketing or promotional communications that we make available from time to time;

 b. information that you provide at the time of registering for an account to purchase Products via or through the Website.
 We may also store information relating to any Products that you purchase; and